InfiniteEnd/m1_only_tools_patchkit/README.md

 1. Place your clean `m12.gba` ROM in the repository root.
 2. Run the build script: i_m1_only.bat
 3. Output:
-- The script creates `test.gba`, which is your patched working ROM.
+- The script produces `Mother1_only.gba`, a standalone **Mother 1 autoboot ROM**.
+- Temporary working files (e.g. `test.gba`) are cleaned up automatically.

+No Mother 2 data, code, or text is modified in the process.

+---

 ## Rebuilding `insert_m1.exe` (Windows)